MaximilianHanussek/BOOTABLE/README.md

 This instructions assume that docker is already installed and running.
 If not you should find most of the information on the [Docker website](https://www.docker.com/get-started)

-The first possibility is to pull the already configured BOOTABLE docker container from [docker hub](https://hub.docker.com/) with the follwing docker pull command.
+The first possibility is to pull the already configured BOOTABLE Docker image  from [docker hub](https://hub.docker.com/) with the follwing docker pull command.

 <pre>docker pull maximilianhanussek/bootable</pre>

-After the container has been downloaded you can just start the benchmarking with the follwoing command
+After the image has been downloaded you can just start the benchmarking with the follwoing command

 <pre>docker run --rm maximilianhanussek/bootable sh /root/run_benchmarks.sh </pre>

+The second option is to build the Docker container by yourself with the provided `Dockerfile`.
+You can find it in the github repo in the `docker` directory.

+To build the Docker container by yourself clone this github repo, change into the `docker` directory and run the following command:

+<pre>docker build --tag bootable .</pre>

+The build will take a couple of minutes (30-60) as the first step is to update the underlying operating sytem /(centOS7) to the latest version and installing all the required packages.
+Further some large datasets need to be downloaded and this depends on your network conectivity.
+Afterwards most of the tools have to be compiled and installed.

+After the Docker image has been build you can start the benchmark with the same command like if you had pulled it from Docker Hub:

+<pre>docker run --rm maximilianhanussek/bootable sh /root/run_benchmarks.sh</pre>